-222 - 20th-Century German Narrative Fiction in English Translation - Aclose reading and critical study of novels and other major examples of narrative fiction with special emphasis on the works of a particular writer (for example, the novels of Thomas Mann), or place, or period (for example, Exile Literature or East German narrative fiction).
+222 - 20th-Century German Narrative Fiction in English Translation - A close reading and critical study of novels and other major examples of narrative fiction with special emphasis on the works of a particular writer (for example, the novels of Thomas Mann), or place, or period (for example, Exile Literature or East German narrative fiction).
 Same as GERM 222.
 Offered every three years.
 Three hours.
 Staff.

 225 - Holocaust and Jewish Culture in Germany and Austria - This course introduces students to the history of the Holocaust and Jewish Culture in Germany and Austria.
 Students will examine major sites of the Holocaust in Berlin and Vienna, and also examine Jewish Culture prior to and after the Holocaust.
-Historical and literary readings will be complemented by on-site visits of monuments and museums commemorating this history.
+Historical and literary readings will be complemented by onsite visits of monuments and museums commemorating this history.
 Students will also examine the general historical developments in Germany's and Austria's capital cities in the twentieth century.
 Recommended: GERM 111.
 Three hours.
 Moser.

-227 - The New German Cinema - This course is designed for both German majors and general FLET students.
-We will study content and form/techniques of ca. 12 films of the period between 1966 and 1990; the major directors, who are known for their exploration of and experimentation with the film medium, include Alexander Kluge, Rainer Werner Fassbinder, Volker Schondorff, Margarethe von Trotta, Helma Sanders-Brahms, Wim Wenders, Werner Heroz, Helke Sander.
-The study and discussion of these films will introduce students to the basics of film analysis and give them an overview of an important phase in the history of modern German film, exposing them to cultural and political issues that faced Germany in the Cold War era.
+227 - German Cinema - This course is designed for both German majors and general FLET students.
+We will study content and form/techniques of ca. 13 films of the period between 1927 until the present, with a focus on the New German cinema movement; the major directors, who are known for their exploration of and experimentation with the film medium, include Rainer Werner Fassbinder, Volker Schlondorff, Wim Wenders, Werner Herzog, Fatih Akin, Michael Haneke, and other contemporary film directors.
+The study and discussions of these films will introduce students to the basics of film analysis and give them an overview of an important phase in the history of modern German film, exposing them to cultural and political issues that faced Germany since the Cold War era.
+Same as GERM 227.
 Offered every three years.
 Four hours.
 Staff.